 Beyond Zero Emissions (BZE) often runs stalls at community events.
-They frequently have a model of the Gemasolar plant at these stalls and this draws people to the stall.
+BZE often has a model of the Gemasolar “concentrating solar thermal power plant” at these stalls.

 This page is to support BZE volunteers using